Executioner-in-Chief: a tour of U.S. Presidents and the death penalty

-George Washington as Revolutionary War general did not scruple to shoot troublemakers to keep order in the Continental Army, and even approved the first federal execution in U.S. history.
+George Washington as Revolutionary War general did not scruple to hang or shoot troublemakers to keep order in the Continental Army, and even approved the first federal execution in U.S. history.
 But none of that held a candle to the import of the (possible) summary execution Lt.
 Col. Washington’s forces dished out in a frontier skirmish back in 1754 that helped start the Seven Years’ War.

 A sour note on America’s first president: he was ready to let Thomas Paine, that firebrand, go to the guillotine in revolutionary France.
 (Paine barely avoided that fate.)